Mindinventory/react-native-boilerplate/README.md

 | axios                     | REST client          | v1      | Communicate with back-end                      |
 | Hermes                    | JS engine            |         | Fine-tuned JS engine for RN                    |

+## Folder Structure

+The project structure follows a modular approach to organize your codebase in a scalable manner.
+Here's an overview of the key folders:

+- **blueprints**: Contains the app elements that Customize as per app development required.
+- **src**: Contains the main source code of your application.
+  - **assets**: Stores static assets such as images, fonts, and icons.
+  - **components**: Reusable UI components.
+  - **constants**: App constants.
+  - **context**: App context to manage app styles, theme, localization, storage, navigation, iconFactory and imageFactory.
+  - **i18n**: Localization files for i18next.
+  - **navigation**: Navigation setup and configuration.
+  - **screens**: Individual screens/pages of your application.
+  - **services**: Handles API-related logic and communication.
+  - **store**: Redux store, actions, reducers, selectors and state observers.
+  - **utils**: Utility functions and helpers.

+## Configuration

+The boilerplate comes with a few configuration files that you can customize to fit your project's needs:

+- **.env**: Environment-specific configuration (e.g., API URLs, keys).
+- **.husky**: Husky improves your commits and more.
+- **.prettierrc**: Configuration for Prettier code formatting.
+- **.eslintrc**: Configuration for ESLint code linting.
+- **tsconfig.json**: TypeScript compiler configuration.

 ## Features

 Built in implemented features.